We have the hardware; we have the software – but where are the company guidelines for video conferencing culture?

 Which conference platforms are being used (Teams, Webex, Standard SIP, Zoom, etc.)

 - Are the conferencing platforms used securely for business use and sharing of company data?

 - Meeting trends based on teams, departments, technologies used, locations, etc.

 - Are people attending the meetings they’re scheduled for?

 - Are meetings dragging out and eating up company time?

-- How much is saved on travel cost?
+- How much is saved on travel costs?

-With “Synergy of Things” it’s easy to get an overview of all the data needed to gain control over meeting culture and analyze it in a dashboard.
+With “Synergy SKY CONNECT” it’s easy to get an overview of all the data needed to gain control over meeting culture and analyze it in a dashboard.
 This will help the company estimate ROI and see what needs to improve in order to increase business operations.

 But what about the social aspect?

 There is no doubt video conferencing has a positive effect on many aspects of our lives.
-Travel cost, time management, work-life balance and dolphins in the Venice canals are just some of what makes video culture worth establishing.
-The new normal and future of work is already here, and we urge you all to get onboard and make meetings safe, secure and efficient.
+Travel cost, time management, work-life balance, and dolphins in the Venice canals are just some of what makes video culture worth establishing.
+The new normal and future of work are already here, and we urge you all to get on board and make meetings safe, secure, and efficient.